 The questions in the interpersonal skills test are structured in a way that they will be able to isolate and evaluate five of the key personality traits associated with effective interpersonal skills, namely:

-Career resilience, “the ability to adapt to changing circumstances, even when the circumstances are discouraging or disruptive” or “the result or outcome of being career self-reliant” (p.33 & 34; Brown, Bettina Lankard, “ERIC Clearinghouse on Adult Career and Vocational Education Columbus OH”), is quality or trait that is important to have, whether to those who are still looking for employment or are already working, and is highly sought by employers.
+According to Bettina Lankard Brown, an author, educator, and researcher, career resilience is “the ability to adapt to changing circumstances, even when the circumstances are discouraging or disruptive” or “the result or outcome of being career self-reliant”.
+It is a quality or trait that is important to have, whether to those who are still looking for employment or are already working, and is highly sought by employers.

 This is because resilience is considered a combination of strength and fluidity which allows us to adapt to new circumstances, while at the same time, learn and grow from them without compromising integrity.
 It is very important for one’s self-development to be able to keep up with changes and accept as well as learn from difficulties when we are presented with challenging situations.